 Christ died for your freedom.
 Have I mentioned that it is also free?
 The free gift of God is eternal life.
 He offers it freely!

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.Galatians 2:20 NIV

 Christ died to give us eyes to see what our idols truly are.
 Our idols will never sacrifice more for us than Christ ever has.
+The sinful world will offer us many types of temptations and treasures that we think will satisfy.
 They will never redeem us.
 Forgive us.
 Christ has already done that, once and for all.
+You will find a newness of life that provides deeper satisfaction than sin ever has.
 The truest description of love is perfectly described in this verse: